-We believe that our operating results for the six months ended June 30, 2010 were adversely impacted by the weakened global economy and significant new supply that was added to the Las Vegas market in late 2009.
+We believe that our operating results for the nine months ended September 30, 2010 were adversely impacted by changes in consumer spending and significant new supply that was added to the Las Vegas market in late 2009.
 Disruptions in the global financial and stock markets, reduced levels of consumer spending and additional supply have and may continue to adversely impact our financial results.